husarion/panther_ros/panther_manager/README.md

 ## BehaviorTree

 For a BehaviorTree project to work correctly, it must contain three trees with names as described below.
+However, if any of the parameters (`~launch_lights_tree`, `~launch_safety_tree`, `~launch_shutdown_tree`) is set to false, the corresponding tree becomes unnecessary and can be omitted from the project.
 Files with trees XML descriptions can be shared between projects.
 Each tree is provided with a set of default blackboard entries (described below) which can be used to specify the behavior of a given tree.

 ### Nodes